IceRaptor/PitCrew/README.md

 # PitCrew
 This mod for the [HBS BattleTech](http://battletechgame.com/) game breathes life into the technical crews responsible for keeping your company's BattleMechs in fighting shape.
 The crew is harder to manage, requires a salary, and can occasionally make mistakes that will set back repairs or damage stored items.
 They are also mercenaries, and can leave at end of a contract or when someone else makes them a better offer!
 You'll always have Wang and a handful of his chosen favorites, but that may not help if you have a full mechbay of repairs and customizations!

+This mod provides the same functionality as donZappo's [Repair Bays](https://github.com/donZappo/Repair-Bays) and [Monthly Tech Adjustment](https://github.com/donZappo/MonthlyTechAdjustment).
+You probably don't want to run this mod and them at the same time.

 ## Feature Overview

  * You can hire a crew of mercenary MechTechs to increase your overall tech points.
 They will leave after their contract ends.